mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 economic activity, and many its leaders are captains of industry.

-This can create conflicts of interest, and there are laws to limit how far a corporate noble can favour his own and his economic allies’ interests.
+This can create conflicts of interest, and there are laws to limit how far a corporate noble can favor his own and his economic allies’ interests.
 However, the simple fact is that money and power go together, and the Megacorporations have both in large quantities.